erangell/azurewordpress/readme.md

 ## Running from App Services for Linux
 * Create an App Service for Linux instance from the portal, CLI or Powershell
-* Set the docker container to bartr/wp
+* Set the docker container to bartr/apache-wordpress or bartr/nginx-wordpress
 * Set the following parameters in the settings tab
 ```
 WORDPRESS_DB_USER=wordpress@myserver